marjiasdk/marjiasdk/README.md

 ## <i>about me:</i>
+Hi!
+My name is Marjia Siddik, and I am a Computer Science Student at Dublin City University. <br>
-hi! my name is marjia siddik & i am a computer science student at dublin city university. at the moment, many of my repositories are private, but i hope to release projects soon!
+At the moment, many of my repositories are private, but I hope to release projects soon!

 ![](https://i.pinimg.com/originals/6c/49/01/6c4901a02c1b54a728980d55c3f2e179.gif)